ansible-lockdown/RHEL8-CIS/README.md

 Requirements
 ------------

-RHEL/CentOS/Rocky 8 - Other versions are not supported.
+RHEL/AlmaLinux/CentOS/Rocky 8 - Other versions are not supported.

-- Rocky Has been tested on Rocky 8.4(enabling crypto (sections 1.10&1.11) breaks updating or installs 01Jul2021
+- AlmaLinux/Rocky Has been tested on 8.4(enabling crypto (sections 1.10&1.11) breaks updating or installs 01Jul2021
 - Access to download or add the goss binary and content to the system if using auditing (other options are available on how to get the content to the system.)

 **General:**